dturvene/finite-state-machine/rust_ai/README.md

 of comfort I have with C so I was grateful for all the automatic code generation done by Claude.

-In summary, it is clear AI Assisted code development is the future.
+In summary, it is clear AI Assisted and Agentic code development is the future.
 The old development process was: copy-and-paste boiler plate code, add libraries and subject matter expert (SME) code, compile, test, release.
 The new process is use an AI model to generate the code, tune it through prompts, compile, test, release.

 ## Prompt 1
 * Start [Claude AI] session in your favorite browser.
 I use [Google Chrome].